...so now from CBS's EV visionaries to ...

 EVUK: Given that there are now so many City EV's to choose from(well - in London)- what would you say to potential NICE customers who may be thinking:

-"I'll wait till the 70 mph, 70 mile per charge Mercedes Smart EV goes on sale - at least I know it's a world-renowned company that'll definitely still be around 2-4-5 - 50 years from now !"
+"I'll wait till the 70 mph, 70 mile per charge Mercedes Smart EV goes on sale - at least I know it's a world-renowned company that'll definitely still be around 2-4-5 - 50 years from now !" or

 "The new AC version of GoingGreen's G-Wiz has almost the same range(45 miles/45 mph) and top speed as the NICE, has 4 seats(OK 2 adults and 2 kids)...and according to the Daily Telegraph they're selling it for just 7,999 at the moment !"